Sharing and citing data

 In addition, publishers now commonly specify how the data associated with your research publication should be made available (see below).
 If the data sharing policy for your funder and journal differ, you’ll need to follow the more progressive policy, i.e. the policy that encourages a greater level of data sharing.

 Please note that even if you choose not to share your data publicly, you may be required to make them available to peer reviewers, to support validation of results in your journal article submission.

 There’s a range of policies used by our journals.
 From ‘Basic’, which simply encourages data sharing, to the most progressive policy, ‘Open and FAIR’, which requires you to make your data available under a license allowing re-use.
 Before submitting your article, check the Instructions for Authors for the journal you are submitting to, to find out which data policy applies.
-Read the guide to understanding our journals data sharing policies.

 Our books data sharing policy encourages authors of all new books and chapters to share and make data available according to FAIR principles.
 Authors are further encouraged to cite data and include a data availability statement in their publication.